Baby girl found ‘safe and well’ after car hijacking in Dublin

 White House Correspondent

-A five-month-old baby girl has been found “safe and well” following a car hijacking in Dublin.
+A five-month-old baby girl has been reunited with her mother and father after a car hijacking in Dublin.

+The girl had been missing from her parents for just over two hours after what Irish police described as a “very traumatic time” for the family.

+Irish police continue to search for a “white middle-aged man” in connection with the incident.

 Members of the public were asked not to approach the vehicle and were instead instructed to report any information or sighting by calling 999 or 112.

+Shortly before 4.20pm, The car was recovered from North Richmond Street after being discovered by gardai on patrol.

-Shortly before 4.20pm, gardai cancelled the CRI alert and announced that she had been found “safe and well in Dublin City Centre”.
+The CRI alert was cancelled and gardai announced that the girl had been found “safe and well in Dublin City Centre”.

 They added: “We would like to thank the public and media for their assistance.”